 Commonplace is a space to discuss the digital infrastructure, policies, and cultures needed to distribute, constellate, and amplify knowledge for the public good.
 Our mission is to publish viewpoints around what the future(s) of knowledge should look like toward collective action and broader advocacy.

 Conversations and investigations to what healthy knowledge futures can look like manifest and take shape right here.
 Commonplace cultivates these ideas in our different series:

-Duly Noted: reports & manifestos posted for community annotation
+Duly Noted: reports & manifestos to inform community action

 Five Things to Think About: a monthly thought-letter for healthy diversion

 Other special series, like the Media Literacy Toolkit